 14 If you are reproached for the name of Christ, blessed are you, for the Spirit of glory and of God rests upon you.
 On their part He is blasphemed, but on your part He is glorified.
 (NKJV).

-Prayer: My Dear Heavenly Father, help me to begin to draw and appropriate divine grace and courage to live and walk as a yoke-fellow with Christ in this anti-Christ world, in Jesus’ name.
+Prayer: My Dear Holy Spirit, teach and help me daily to draw from You and appropriate divine grace and courage to live and walk as a yoke-fellow with Christ in this anti-Christ world, in Jesus’ name.
 Amen.